moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Subscribe Location Filter {#sub-filter}

-The receiver specifies a filter value that allows publisher to identify the range of groups and objects that needs to be delivered, wherever applicable.
+The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-There are 4 filter values:
+There are 4 types of filters:

-Current (0x1) : A filter value of "Current" specifies an open-ended subscription with objects from the beginning of the current group.
+Lastest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.

-Latest (0x2): A filter value of "Latest" specifies an open-ended subscription beginning from the current object of the current group.
+Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.

-AbsoluteStart (0x3):  A filter value of "AbsoluteStart" specifies an open-ended subscription with objects beginning from group/object identified in the StartGroup and StartObject fields.
+AbsoluteStart (0x3):  Specifies an open-ended subscription with objects beginning from the object identified in the StartGroup and StartObject fields.

-AbsoluteRange (0x4):  A filter value of "AbsoluteRange" specifies a closed subscription.
-The group information is obtained from the StartGroup and EndGroup fields, the object information is obtained from the StartObject and the EndObject fields.
+AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in the StartGroup and ending at EndObject in EndGroup.

-A filter value other than the above MUST be treated as error.
+A filter type other than the above MUST be treated as error.

 ### SUBSCRIBE Format